dalong0514/readnotes/20200201读书笔记/2020103Build-an-API-with-LaravelR00.md

 504 Gateway Timeout.
 This status is used when the server is acting as a gateway and did not receive a response within a given period.
 As with the 502 status code, this is something you see with nginx, where you configure a timeout limit, in which a request should be fulfilled or else a timeout will be sent back to the client.
 This is used to prevent the server from working forever on a job that might not be solvable.
 This could, for instance, be an error in PHP, where something loops forever.
 We don’t want our users to wait forever and they want their data, so let’s use a time limit and move on.

-## 02. The JSON:API specification
+## 0201.
+The JSON:API specification

-### 1. 逻辑脉络

-JSON:API specification 在 api 里最重要了，即以 JSON 数据结构编写 API 的规范（a specification for building APIs in JSON）。JSON:API specification 还有一个视角：endpoint 的命名约定。

-### 2. 摘录及评论

 We’re at the end of this chapter and we have covered quite a lot.
 Not only did we introduce the case of Anna’s Bookstore, which we will use as a common ground to easily put things into perspective in the rest of this book.
 We also covered naming conventions for API endpoints, the JSON:API specification, and especially all of the important rules that are specified.
 We looked at how to structure our data or documents for both requests and responses, how to structure our primary data of a document, both when handling single resources and collections of resources.